 ORS that is procured should have a product composition in line with that described in the "Product Specification" section below.
-WHO and UNICEF currently recommend the use of low-osmolarity ORS with a total osmolarity of 245 mOsm/L, instead of the previous standard ORS with a total osmolarity of 311 mOsm/L, due to greater effectiveness.
+WHO and UNICEF currently recommend the use of low-osmolarity ORS with a total osmolarity of 245 mOsm/L due to its greater effectiveness, instead of the previous standard ORS with a total osmolarity of 311 mOsm/L.

-ORS that is procured should contain only four ingredients, glucose, sodium chloride, potassium chloride, and trisodium citrate, in the concentrations described in the "Product Specification" section below.
+ORS that is procured should contain only four ingredients: glucose, sodium chloride, potassium chloride, and trisodium citrate, in the concentrations described in the "Product Specification" section below.
 The addition of other ingredients, such as other minerals (especially zinc) or vitamins, has not been shown to improve the solution's efficacy.
 For this reason, neither UNICEF nor WHO approve or provide ORS with additives for use in the treatment of the childhood diarrhea.
 Any additional ingredients should be clearly described on the packet.
 Manufacturers must demonstrate their clinical value, safety, and chemical stability.

-ORS should be packaged in multi-ply laminated aluminum foil sachets, as product can be affected by highly humid environmental conditions.
-A compound of polyethylene (inside), aluminum (middle), and polyester or any other suitable coating compound (outside) has proven to be a satisfactory combination for packing ORS.
-However, product stability also depends on these conditions: the raw material is dry, the sealing is perfect, and the final product is stored appropriately.
+ORS should be packaged in multi-ply, laminated, aluminum foil sachets, as the product can be affected by highly humid environmental conditions.
+A combination of polyethylene (inside), aluminum (middle), and polyester or any other suitable coating compound (outside) has proven to be satisfactory for packing ORS.
+However, product stability also depends on these conditions: the raw material must be dry, the sealing must be perfect, and the final product must be stored appropriately.

-ORS should be procured with packaging designated with: (1) the total net mass and the mass of the contents of each constituent, both expressed in grams; (2) the required volume of water to reconstitute the solution; (3) directions for the preparation of the solution and its administration; and (4) a warning that any solution that remains unused 24 hours after preparation is to be discarded.
+ORS should be procured with packaging designated with: (1) the total net mass and the mass of the contents of each constituent ingredient, both expressed in grams; (2) the required volume of water to reconstitute the solution; (3) directions for the preparation of the solution and its administration; and (4) a warning that any solution that remains unused 24 hours after preparation is to be discarded.